Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Experiments

 In the following fluid equations (Advection, RDE, NSE), we consider a periodic domain $\Omega=[0,1)^2$ and time variable $\tau>0$.
-All experiments use a $64\times64$ grid.
+The unknown field is drawn from the periodic Gaussian prior $\mathcal N_{\mathrm{per}}(0,(-\Delta+3^2I)^{-2}).$ All experiments use a $64\times64$ grid.
 The observation operator $\mathcal O_{\mathrm{per}}$ uniformly subsamples the full periodic grid (without removing boundary points) at $8\times8$ locations ($m=64$).
-The standard deviation of the observation noise $\eta$ is chosen to be adapted to the output function value, specified individually. \begin{enumerate}[resume,leftmargin=*, label=(\arabic*),itemsep=0.2em] \item \underline{Advection.} In the 2D linear Advection equation,
+The standard deviation of the observation noise $\eta$ is chosen to be adapted to the output function value, specified individually.